Checkio-Game-Missions/checkio-empire-playfair-cipher/info/description.md

 Note the relative position of the corners of this rectangle.
 Then apply the following 4 rules, in order, to each pair of letters in the plaintext:

-- Prepare text: convert to lowercase, remove all non-useable symbols (white spaces, punctuation etc) and break the message into digraphs.
+- Prepare the text: convert it to lowercase, remove all non-useable symbols (white spaces, punctuation etc) and break the message into digraphs.
 If both letters are the same, add an "x" after the first letter (for double "x" use "z" as completion character) and shift following digraphs.
 If needed, append a "z" to complete the final digraph (or "x" if the last letter is "z").
 For example "pp dr ..." will become "px pd r..." before encoding and "xx zz ..." will became "xz xz z...".

-- If the letters appear on the same row of your table, replace them with the letters to their immediate right respectively (wrapping around to the left side of the row if a letter in the original pair was on the right side of the row).
+- If the letters appear on the same row of your table, replace them with the letters to their immediate right respectively and wrap around to the left side of the row if a letter in the original pair was on the right side of the row.

-- If the letters appear on the same column of your table, replace them with the letters immediately below respectively (wrapping around to the top side of the column if a letter in the original pair was on the bottom side of the column).
+- If the letters appear on the same column of your table, replace them with the letters immediately below respectively and wrap around to the top side of the column if a letter in the original pair was on the bottom side of the column.

 - If the letters are not on the same row or column, replace them with the letters on the same row respectively